Written by Tomas Meskauskas

 Manual Win32/FakeVimes removal:

-If you were unable to remove Win32/FakeVimes using the steps above, you can use this manual removal instruction.
-Use it at your own risk.
-If you don't have strong computer knowledge you could harm your operating system.
+If you were unable to remove Win32/FakeVimes using the steps above, use this manual removal instruction.
+Use it at your own risk, since if you do not have strong computer knowledge you could harm your operating system.
 Be careful and use it only if you are an experienced computer user.
 (Instructions on how to end processes, remove registry entries...)

 End these Win32/FakeVimes processes:

-Protector.exe (Protector.exe file may have 3 or more random characters at the end of it's file name like ProtectionGQY.exe)
+Protector.exe (Protector.exe file may have 3 or more random characters at the end of the file name such as ProtectionGQY.exe)